HABBOUBY/KATARA-VD/README.md

 KATARA-VD doesn't rely on outside donations to stay running — the fund lives inside the machine itself, managed through the two keypads described in [Part 4](#part-4--coin-dispensing-mechanism-giving-money) and [Part 5](#part-5--coin-acceptance--storage).

 - **Every person has a personal ID code**, entered on either keypad, that tells the machine exactly what they're authorized to do.
 - **Requesting help:** a family in need enters their ID and the amount they need on the "receiving" keypad.
-Each family is capped at **€10 per month** — enough to help them get by, not a blank check.
+Each family is capped at **€10 each day** — enough to help them get by, not a blank check.
 - **Giving back:** someone whose financial situation is stable is expected to contribute through the "giving" keypad — exactly **€2 per day**.
 The coin acceptor is built to reject anything above or below that amount.
 - **Accountability:** if a contributor misses their daily donation for **10 days within a single month**, they lose access to free medication from the machine until their participation resumes.
 - **The loop closes automatically:** every euro accepted through the donation side feeds directly into the coin-dispensing mechanism on the receiving side — the community funds itself.